AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/editing-content.md

 * **Convert to an experience fragment variation**

-  This lets you create a new [experience fragment](/help/sites-cloud/authoring/fundamentals/experience-fragments.md) from the selected component or add it to an existing experience fragment.
+  This lets you create an [experience fragment](/help/sites-cloud/authoring/fundamentals/experience-fragments.md) from the selected component or add it to an existing experience fragment.

   ![Convert to Experience Fragment button](/help/sites-cloud/authoring/assets/editing-component-toolbar-xf.png)